Steel in the tree

-“Screws damage the tree!
-Just one copper nail is enough and the whole tree will die!”
-Is that old myth true?
 Many people are initially averse to drilling into a living tree – understandably so.
-But is a small drill really a danger for the whole tree?
-How does the tree get along with the steel foreign object?
+But is a small hole really a danger to the whole tree?
+How does the tree tolerate the steel foreign body?
 Are clamping fastening methods the better choice?
 Will the tree suffer in the long term from a treehouse?

-1. Concern – Steel is not compatible with wood?
+1. Concerns – steel is not compatible with the living tree?

 Proof of this are, for example, the tree house constructions of Michael Garnier in the USA, which are over 20 years old.
-Numerous experiments show – the tree does not repel the steel, but envelops it, fully integrating it into its life situation (see photos: Out’n’About Treehouse Resort 2016).
+Numerous experiments show – the tree does not repel the steel, but envelops it, fully integrating it into its living situation (see photos: Out’n’About Treehouse Resort 2016):

-2. Concern – The screw hurts the tree?
+2. Concern – The screw damages the tree?

 Every screw hole is an intrusion into the tree, but trees know how to deal with this kind of injury very well – it is similar to a branch break: